kiva/kv-ui-elements/@kiva/kv-stream/README.md

-# kv-stream
+# kv-activity-feed

-A library of methods for web analytics on Kiva.org.
+A library of methods for get stream library on Kiva.org.

 ## Install